top of page

 Mission and Purpose

 The Wyandotte County Ethnic Festival is a non-profit 501C3 that serves the public by hosting an annual celebration, or "human family reunion."
-Our mission is to educate our community about the diverse cultures that live, work, attend school, or have ties to Wyandotte County (ie. Kansas City, Kansas).
-We endeavor to create an inclusive event that both celebrates our ethnic differences and our "common humanity."
+Our mission is to educate our community about the diverse cultures that live, work, attend school or have ties to Wyandotte County (KCK).
+This event celebrates the strengths of diversity, and the natural cultural differences within our common humanity.

-Everyone is invited to take a trip around the world without leaving KCK and enjoy wonderful ethnic foods, dance, music, clothing, educational culture booths, and committed community organizations.
+Everyone is invited to take this trip around the world without leaving KCK and enjoy wonderful ethnic foods, dance, music, clothing, educational culture booths, and visiting with committed community organizations.

 Only in America!